penfever/a-world-on-fire/README.md

 ### Branching and PRs

 We will be using a standard [branch and merge](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) workflow for all changes to the repo.
-All your changes should be made in a new branch and then submitted as a PR when you're ready to share.
+All your changes should be made in a new branch (not a fork) and then submitted as a PR when you're ready to share.